OOBertram/WCNS-TestCode/README.md

 ## Usage

-gfortran *.f90 -o a.out
+gfortran *.f90 -o a.out -freal-4-real-8 -fno-align-commons

 ## Issues and Support

-If you have any questions or encounter any bugs in the program, please contact us at: bertram0507@163.com.
+If you have any questions or encounter any bugs in the program, please contact us at: bertram0507@163.com or bertram0298@gmail.com.